ericguizzo/daic/README.md

 * utility_functions: some utilities.
 * results_to_excel: computes the spreadsheets.
 * preprocessing_DATASET: processes audio data building the features matrices calling the script feat_analysis.
-* feat_analysis: contains the feature extraction functions: STFT and MFCC.
+* preprocessing_utils: contains the feature extraction and other general utilities to preprocess audio datasets.
 * augmentation: applies augmentation to audio data
 * gen_data_description: computes a dictionary containing audio descriptors of every sample of a dataset.
 * config.ini: This config file contains mainly I/O folder paths and defaults parameters for the training.